 The following generalizations can be made from the Kirkby and Rockefeller (1985) results: fluids with lower n show greater tendency for clustered settling; clustered settling has a relatively stronger effect for smaller proppant; the peak clustered settling velocity occurs at volume fraction around 0.1; settling velocity decreases as volume fraction increased above 0.1; and settling velocity is lower than the isolated particle settling velocity at volume fractions greater than around 0.3.
 Kirkby and Rockefeller (1985) also performed experiments with a Newtonian glycerol solution.
-The Newtonian glycerol solution had monotonically decreasing settling velocity as a function of proppant concentration, consistent with conventional hindered settling in a Newtonian fluid (Section 0).
+The Newtonian glycerol solution had monotonically decreasing settling velocity as a function of proppant concentration, consistent with conventional hindered settling in a Newtonian fluid.
 This confirms that that clustered settling only occurs in shear thinning fluids.
-For 45 mesh particles, HPG peak settling velocity was around 10 times larger than isolated settling velocity.
-In Xanthan, it was 20 times larger than isolated settling velocity, and for Xanthan, peak settling velocity was lo times larger than isolated settling velocity, and for Xanthan, peak settling velocity should have been reduced by about 50% from isolated settling velocity at a volume fraction of 0.1 (Equation 8.4-1).
-The low concentration settling velocities in the HPG solutions were consistent with calculated settling velocities from Equations 8.3-1 or 8.3-2 using the zero shear rate viscosity.
+For 45 mesh particles, HPG peak settling velocity was around 10 times larger than isolated settling velocity was around 5 times larger than isolated settling velocity, and for Xanthan, peak settling velocity was l0 times larger than isolated settling velocity.
+In contrast, for Newtonian hindered settling, settling velocity should have been reduced by about 50% from isolated settling velocity at a volume fraction of 0.1.
+The low concentration settling velocities in the HPG solutions were consistent with calculated settling velocities from Equations 8-6 or 8-7 using the zero shear rate viscosity.